WerWolv/Documentation/imhex/views/data-processor.md

 Each Node has a name which is being displayed at the top in the header.

-Below that, there's an area where each node can display its own widgets either for confguring various settings or to simply visualize the data it received.
+Below that, there's an area where each node can display its own widgets either for configuring various settings or to simply visualize the data it received.

 #### Attributes